TheDJ8084/Audio-Patchlist-Generator/README.md

 # Audio Patchlist Generator for Google Docs

-A Google Apps Script add-on to automatically generate clean and structured audio patchlists and input/output tables in Google Docs.
+A Google Docs add-on to automatically generate clean and structured audio patchlists and input/output tables in Google Docs.
 This tool is perfect for sound engineers and event planners.

 ---